neondatabase/website/content/docs/guides/reflex.md

 3. Save the changes to the `rxconfig.py` file.

-Now, you can run the Reflex server and start building your Python full-stack application with Reflex and Neon.
+Now, you can run the Reflex app and start building your Python full-stack application with Reflex and Neon.

 ## Creating a data model